Merkel challenger under fire for saying chancellor underpaid

 “In my view politicians in Germany are adequately compensated,” Schroeder told Bild am Sonntag newspaper.
 “I was certainly always able to live off the pay.
 And anyone who doesn’t feel it’s enough pay can always look for another job.”

-Other SPD leaders indirectly criticized Steinbrueck.
+Other SPD leaders indirectly criticised Steinbrueck.
 Dieter Wiefelspuetz, a top SPD member of parliament, said politicians were misguided if they compared their wages to private industry.

 “To serve as chancellor is a fascinating job and the pay is definitely not shabby,” he said.

-Steinbrueck was once seen as the center-left’s best hope of winning back the chancellorship.
+Steinbrueck was once seen as the centre left’s best hope of winning back the chancellorship.
 He was popular as the no-nonsense finance minister and the SPD hoped he would siphon centrist voters away from the conservatives.

 But the controversy over his earning 1.25 million euros for 89 speeches will not go away and his campaign has been marred by setbacks and awkward comments.